Neural graph embeddings as explicit low-rank matrix factorization for link prediction: Theory

-Throughout this manuscript, we will refer to $\log Q$ as the deepwalk matrix.
-As mentioned previously, the matrix $M$ is ill-imposed, since pairs of nodes that never occur in $\Omega$ lead to $\log 0 = - \infty$.
-To circumvent this computational trouble, Qiu et al~\cite{qiu2018} consider the truncated version $M' = \log (\max(Q, 1))$ leading to a highly sparse representation.
-Consequently, they only consider pairs of nodes that occur in $\Omega$ during the decomposition process, or even more dramatically, they ignore the information from most of the entries of $M$. netmf finally returns the matrix of node embeddings $Y = U_d \sqrt{\Sigma_d}$, by explicitly factorizing the closed-form of the deepwalk matrix with SVD via $M' = U_d \Sigma_d V_d^T$.
+Throughout this manuscript, we will refer to \(\log Q\) as the deepwalk matrix.
+As mentioned previously, the matrix \(M\) is ill-imposed, since pairs of nodes that never occur in \(\Omega\) lead to \(\log 0 = - \infty\).
+To circumvent this computational trouble, Qiu et al~\citep{qiu2018} consider the truncated version \(M' = \log (\max(Q, 1))\) leading to a highly sparse representation.
+Consequently, they only consider pairs of nodes that occur in \(\Omega\) during the decomposition process, or even more dramatically, they ignore the information from most of the entries of \(M\).
+To obtain a \(d\)-rank approximation of \(M \approx L \times R^T\), Qiu et al.~\citep{qiu2018} apply singular value decomposition (SVD) directly on \(M\), instead of implicitly learning them by minimizing Eq.
+3 with a neural network.
+By explicitly factorizing the closed-form of the deepwalk matrix with SVD via \(M' = U_d \Sigma_d V_d^T\), NetMF finally returns the matrix of node embeddings